God Forbade Moses From Entering the Promised Land

 Second: “And was transfigured before them: and his face did shine as the sun, and his raiment was white as the light.
 And, behold, there appeared unto them Moses and Elias talking with him” (Matthew 17:2,3).

-Apart from Jude’s account, the only scriptural reference to the burial of Moses is found in Deut.
-34:5, 6, where it is recorded that the Lord buried Moses and that his grave was not known to men.
+Apart from Jude’s account, the only scriptural reference to the burial of Moses is found in Deuteronomy 34:5, 6, where it is recorded that the Lord buried Moses and that his grave was not known to men.
 Jude now reveals that the dead body was the subject of dispute between Christ and Satan.
-From the fact that Moses appeared with Elijah on the Mount of Transfiguration, it may be concluded that the Lord triumphed in the contest with the devil and raised Moses from his grave, making him the first known subject of Christ’s resurrecting power (Deut.
-34:6; Matt.
-17:3).
+From the fact that Moses appeared with Elijah on the Mount of Transfiguration, it may be concluded that the Lord triumphed in the contest with the devil and raised Moses from his grave (Deuteronomy 34:6; Matthew 17:3).

-Although Moses did not enter the promised land, God was very merciful to him in giving him a special resurrection and taking him up to heaven instead.
-He may have missed the earthly passing promised Land but He was taken to the heavenly glorious eternal kingdom.
+Although Moses did not enter the promised land, God’s justice extended great mercy.
+God was merciful to Moses in giving him a special resurrection and taking him up to heaven instead.
+He may have missed the earthly passing promised Land but He was taken to the heavenly glorious of the eternal kingdom.

 In His service,